markdown-extended/manifest/mde-manifest.md

 ### A.2.
 Global construction {#A2}

 The master idea of Markdown is the **readability** of the content.
-Which means: if I have a Markdown file and I open it with a program like `less` or `vi` (or any program that renders a file "as is"), I MUST be able to read its content with no other action.
+Which means: if a reader has a Markdown file and opens it with a program like `less` or `vi` (or any program that renders a file "as is"), he MUST be able to read its content with no other action.

 This idea basically means two things: